The Locating Adoption Records Database

 - The reason for the search (e.g. trying to locate birth mother)

-- Any information you have about where the adoption took place or the home, agency, local authority or court involved in the adoption) to allow a more detailed search
+- Any other details you have (e.g. some or all of the name/address of the home, agency, local authority or court involved in the adoption) to allow a more detailed search

 We will provide you with a response which includes details of any possible record holders we have found within 5 working days.
 We will provide you with contact information so that you can make contact with the likely record holder, but please note that we will not be able to make contact on your behalf.

 If you require any other information about searching for information, accessing records and tracing family members please consult our free Tracing Guide and the information pages in the Locating Records section.